Thyagaraj Sports Complex

 The Thyagaraj Sport Complex is a sports stadium in New Delhi, India.
 It is owned by the Government of the National Capital Territory of Delhi and was built at the cost of ₹300 crore.
 It was designed by leading architects PTM of Australia and Kapoor & Associates of Delhi.
-The venue was built for the 2010 Commonwealth Games, and was named after the Telugu composer Tyagaraja.
+The venue was built for the 2010 Commonwealth Games, and was named after the 18th century Telugu composer Thyagaraja.

 History

-Thyagaraj Sports Complex is built especially for Delhi 2010's Netball competition.
-Inaugurated on 2 April 2010 by Mrs. Sheila Dikshit, Chief Minister of Delhi, the Stadium is India's first Netball stadium named after the 18th century south Indian poet-composer Thyagaraj (4 May 1767 – 6 January 1847).
+Tyagaraj Sports Complex is built especially for Delhi 2010's Netball competition.
+Inaugurated on 2 April 2010 by Mrs. Sheila Dikshit, Chief Minister of Delhi, the stadium is named after the 18th century south Indian poet-composer Thyagaraja (4 May 1767 – 6 January 1847).

 Construction

 Constructed over an area of 16.5 acre with a seating capacity of 5,883 persons, the Thyagaraj Stadium was built with green technologies such as the use of fly ash bricks in construction.
 The stadium will feature water management systems such as rainwater harvesting, sewage treatment with a capacity of 200000 L per day, dual flush systems, and sensor-based faucets.
 Landscaping is being done with an emphasis on native species and a reduction in soil toxicity.